 Schengen is a small country in Luxembourg where the Schengen agreement was signed in 1985.
 This agreement removes travel restrictions for citizens of 26 countries, most of which also double as members of the European Union.
 Citizens of any of these 26 countries do not need a visa to travel to any other member country.

 South Africans and citizens of other non-Schengen countries require a Schengen visa before traveling to Schengen countries.
 Fortunately, the applicant needs only one visa from any of these states to visit the Schengen zone.
-Schengen visa is therefore a travel permission to travel and reside in the Schengen countries.
+A Schengen visa is therefore a travel permission to travel and reside in the Schengen countries.
 This is for a short stay of 90 days maximum within the 180 days allowed.
 However, A Schengen visa does not grant the holder any right to engage in employment.

 Who Needs a Visa in South Africa?

 Currently, the Schengen area has not established any visa-free arrangement with South Africa.
-This means that South Africa passport holders must get issued with Schengen visa before leaving for the Schengen area.
+This means that South African passport holders must get issued with Schengen visa before leaving for the Schengen area.
 You must be a South African citizen to be eligible to apply for a Schengen visa in South Africa.
 Legal residents in the country can also apply.
-However, there are categories of persons that do not require Schengen visa in South Africa.
+However, there are categories of persons that do not require Schengen visas in South Africa.
 These include the following;

 - Citizens of Schengen area countries living in South Africa